Festivals, large and small, are an integral part of Welsh life, particularly in the spring and summer.

 Music, comedy and more

-Enjoy the St David’s Parade through the streets of Cardiff on 1 March.
-There are also temporary market stalls where you can buy crafts and try delicious Welsh food and drink.
+Enjoy the St David’s Parade in Cardiff on 1 March.
+In 2014 the parade will take a different route than usual, from City Hall into Cardiff Castle, where musical entertainment will be performed until 4pm.
+There will be Welsh performers and traditional music sessions to follow in taverns in the city centre.
+There are also temporary market stalls in the city centre, where you can buy crafts and try delicious Welsh food and drink.

 There’s an Interceltic Festival in Porthcawl from 7 - 9 March 2014.

 Enjoy literature, music and comedy at The Laugharne Weekend.

-For those who enjoy gardening, there’s also the Royal Horticultural Society (RHS) Flower Show takes place in Cardiff each spring.
+For those who enjoy gardening, there’s also the Royal Horticultural Society (RHS) Flower Show, which takes place in Cardiff each spring.

-The Really Wild Festival is a bit different, a food festival that focuses on food and crafts originating from the wild.
+The Really Wild Food & Countryside Festival (pictured above) is a bit different - a food festival that focuses on food and crafts originating from the wild.
+The festival is held in St Davids in late May each year (24 and 25 May 2014).

 Other things to do